Edwin Charles Tubb: Cap Kennedy series

 Tubb's other main novel series, Cap Kennedy, is space opera in the style of Perry Rhodan.
 Known as F.A.T.E. in the UK (where only the first six books have ever been published), the novels follow the adventures of Captain 'Cap' Kennedy, a Free Acting Terran Envoy (F.A.T.E.) with licence to act as judge, jury, and executioner, and the power to intervene in any situation which threatens the peace of the Terran Sphere, an interplanetary federation centred on Earth.

 Independently wealthy and operating from his personal spaceship, the Mordain, Kennedy is assisted on his missions by engineer Penza Saratov, veteran scientist Professor Jarl Luden, and alien navigator Veem Chemile, a humanoid chameleon who claims to be descended from the Zheltyana, an ancient race which dominated the galaxy in the distant past before vanishing without trace.
 The discovery of mysterious artifacts left behind by the Zheltyana on different worlds often provided the spring-board for the stories in the series.

 Lester del Rey found that although the first volume managed to "avoid the primitiveness and the formula" that spoiled many similar series, the virtues of such series were also missing, leaving him unenthusiastic.
 He later noted improvement in a subsequent installment.

 Tubb wrote 17 Cap Kennedy novels, all under the pseudonym Gregory Kern.

-These books were the basis for the Commander Scott series from German publishers Bastei.
+These books were the basis for the Commander Scott series from German publishers Bastei Lübbe.
 This series included all of the Cap Kennedy books by Tubb as well as a number of further novels, written under pseudonym by different German authors.
 Published in the format of romanheft (a digest-sized version of pulp magazines), the series lasted for 42 issues from 1975 to 1976.
 (See the entry under the German Wikipedia, Commander Scott.)